Missed an installment? Find the links here.

 She wiped the single tear that escaped, then brightened.
 “I’d love to!”

 Frugliori Ka, indeed!
 Hope Jeb’s evangelizing doesn’t come back to bite him in the butt.
 No, wait.
 I do.
 Makes for a fun story.
 Speaking of, have you signed up for my regular newsletter?
 I share news about my stories and sometimes a flash fiction.
-I got away from publishing them last year when life kind of imploded, but I’m back to it.
-I have a lot to share this year, and not just Space Traipse.
+It’s intermittent, but when I have fun news, I share.